-We risk a negative feedback loop, where the climate itself drives the most lasting damage.
+We must get to net-zero GHG emissions by 2050.
+If not, we risk a negative feedback loop, where the climate itself drives the most lasting damage.
 The Paris Agreement set out to pull us back from the brink, by limiting the temperature increase to 1.5 – 2 degrees centigrade above pre-industrial levels.
-The UN says we’re on track for the global temperature to increase 3 – 5 degrees C by 2100.
+The UN says we’re on track for the global temperature to increase by 3 – 5 degrees C by 2100.

 Wikipedia on climate change: https://en.wikipedia.org/wiki/Climate_change